Kaljurand/dictaphone/README.md

 Dictaphone is a Python commandline program that lets you record audio by pressing a button to start/stop recording as many times as you like.
 At the end of each session, the audio is saved to a WAV file.
-When Ctrl-D is pressed all previously saved files are combined into a single WAV file.
+When Ctrl-D is pressed all previously saved files are combined into a single WAV file and optionally transcribed.

 Usage example (press `<Enter>`):

-    dictaphone_ui.py -c 1 -r 16000 --playback --ui-in=kb
+    dictaphone_ui.py -c 1 -r 16000 --playback --ui-in=kb --transcribe

 Usage example (press a GPIO button):